Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Hexxit Updated
 2. Install the latest version of Cleanroom Loader and copy the contents of the Hexxit Updated instance to it
 3. Remove AttributeFix, BetterFPS, Born in a Barn, FastFurnace, FastWorkbench, FoamFix, Just Enough Items, Performant, Phosphor, RandomPatches, Not Enough IDs, Surge, ToastControl and Unloader
-4. Install Fugue, Scalar (2.11.1-3), Had Enough Items and Roughly Enough IDs
+4. Install Fugue, Scalar Legacy, Had Enough Items and Roughly Enough IDs
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)